vrinek/MTG-collection/README.md

 `git clone` or download the code and `cd` to that directory.

+`bundle install` to install its dependencies.

-`ruby mtg.rb` to start the program.
+`bundle exec ruby mtg.rb` to start the program.
 This should behave like a shell, you type in commands, press enter and stuff happens.
 Type "?" to get some help.

 The prompt looks like this: